robotology/event-driven/documentation/1viewer.md

 These are basic instructions for first time YARP users, assuming the [comprehensive instructions](full_installation.md) have been followed.

+### Using actual hardware/camera?
+Skip [ahead](#using-real-hardwarecamera).
+Using a dataset?
+Follow these instructions:

 * Download the sample dataset from [here](https://doi.org/10.5281/zenodo.2556755) and unpack to a location of your choosing.
 * Set the yarp namespace:
 ```bash
 yarp namespace /<yourname>